 Creativity is all around us.
 Continue to be imaginative, curious, and hard-working.

-Sometimes you’ll want to take the road less travelled while keeping a foundation of logic.
+Sometimes you’ll want to take the road less traveled while keeping a foundation of logic.

-Embrace failure and know that innovation and creativity does not exist without failure.
+Embrace failure and know that innovation and creativity do not exist without failure.

 “What keeps life fascinating is the constant creativity of the soul” – Deepak Chopra.